PeggyJV/steward/docs/01-Configuration.md

 Type: float

 Multiplied by estimated gas fee per transaction.
-Currently Sommelier fee requirements are 0.0 so this can be left as default.
+It is recommended to set this to a value above 1.0 to avoid gas estimation issues.

 ```
 [cosmos]